Anne Arundel Community College

-Once you apply and before you submit any prior transcripts, be sure to meet with an advisor.
+Before you meet with a health sciences advisor, apply to AACC and submit official transcripts from prior academic institutions, be sure to meet with an advisor.

 If you plan to transfer general education requirements, have your official transcripts sent directly to the college's records and registration office.
 The official transcripts from all previously attended institutions of higher education must be submitted.

 Mandatory attendance at an information session is required prior to submitting the Phlebotomy Technician program application.
 Call 410-777-7310 for dates, times and locations or view the schedule on AACC's online calendar.

 You must demonstrate eligibility for ENG-101/ENG-101A.
 There are a number of ways this can be done:

 See a Health Sciences advisor for more information, or visit our Determine Placement page.